Frequently asked questions about your cable serviceBrunswick Area Television

 Are cable rates controlled by any government entity?

 No. Cable companies are basically free to increase rates as they see fit, without any oversight.
-There is no longer a local contract in existence between Time Warner or Wide Open West and the City to provide services to residents.
+There is no longer a local contract in existence between Spectrum or Wide Open West and the City to provide services to residents.
 All video franchising is handled through the State of Ohio, Department of Commerce.
-While our office is happy to answer any calls from concerned residents, you may also express your concerns directly to the Cable TV Consumer Hotline at 1-800-686-7826, or file a complaint online to email@example.com.
+While our office is happy to answer any calls from concerned residents, you may also express your concerns directly to the Cable TV Consumer Hotline at 1-800-686-7826, or file a complaint online to firstname.lastname@example.org.
 We are looking forward to the opportunities for savings for consumers once our second video service provider offers its product to our residents.

 What kind of problems can the City cable office help out with?

 Our office is a good resource if you have an ongoing billing or service problem, and we can normally get your problems resolved in a few phone calls.
 Programming and rate issues are another story, and we have absolutely no control or input over those.
-During the construction phase of the new WOW system, we anticipate some tree lawn and right of way damage and will help to get those problems addressed as well.

 Will I need a cable box?